sammypanda/design.dis.bot/src/Documentation/README.md

 ```

 So, writing your own event handlers is as easy as creating a new class, then
-dropping it into the `src/Extensions/` folder.
-Happy hacking!
+dropping it into the `src/Extensions/` folder. *No other code change is required*.